jbutcher21/aiclass/docs/mapping_instructions-jb.md

 - Number your questions and wait for user responses.
 - Show them an example of what the chosen mapping would look like in senzing json.

-3. Once all options have been confirmed, generate a complete mapping file in markdown that shows
+3. Once all options have been confirmed, generate a complete mapping file in markdown that shows:
 - the mapping table with source to senzing mapping and any special logic needed
 - A concise list of the options presented and the user decision.